Add to Wish list

 You need to be extra careful while cleaning or repairing these delicate boxes and figurines that are made from Kaolin clay.
 It would help if you dust them lightly with a soft, dry cloth on a regular basis.
 This will prevent dust and dirt from settling on the surface and scratching it.
 However, while it may be easy to wipe the surface clean, it requires a little more precision … read more

 Ethereal, enigmatic, and enchanting-Limoges boxes present flawless works of art, which can enhance the décor and value of even the lonely display shelf at the corner of your room.
-Coming in delicate hinged trinket boxes and bearing striking scenery and figurines meticulously painted by dexterous hands, these pieces have become much sought-after rare treasures by vintage or antique collectors in recent times.
+Coming in delicate hinged trinket boxes and bearing striking scenery and figurines carefully painted by skilful hands, these pieces are enlisted as the much sought-after rare treasures by vintage or antique collectors in recent times.

 From the time when the beautiful damsels of the European nobility used to flaunt their trinket snuff boxes in the 19th century, French porcelain had been synonymous with the exquisitely manufactured and painted Limoges boxes.

-The factory in Sevres was the first to witness the blossoming of this beautiful piece of craftwork from white clay called Kaolin molded and designed by dexterous artisans Today, you find a plethora of manufacturers creating their own trademark designs using the distinctive French Porcelain produced in the Limoges area of France. … read more
+The factory in Sevres was the first to witness the blooming of this beautiful piece of art from the white clay called Kaolin, molded and designed by the dexterous artisans.
+Today, you find a plethora of manufacturers creating their own special designs using the unique French porcelain produced in the Limoges area of France.

 The exquisitely crafted and hand-painted Limoges boxes splashed with the right hues with apt proportion and precision have unique aesthetic charm.
 And if maintained and cleaned with care the porcelain boxes made from special Kaolin clay can shoot up in their value too.
 Although delicate, maintaining the Limoges porcelain boxes or dinnerware is no herculean task.
 However, it is worthwhile to make a more or less regular regime of dusting the items lightly with a soft cloth.
 Everyday wiping off the dust will prevent the boxes and figurines … read more